 On the days in between Fridays, I type up notes from our experiments, try more iterations myself, clean my kitchen one million times and make a lot of lists and trips to the grocery store.
 Sometimes, I park myself at my go-to coffee shop and type up head notes.

-With all of that, plus about three days per week spent on the blog, I’m working between five to seven long days a week.
+With all of that, plus about three days per week spent on the blog, I’m working six or seven long days per week.
 It’s hard.
 I’m making a very purposeful effort to take Cookie on walks and attend yoga class three times a week, which is helping me maintain my sanity.

 I’m way overdue on happy hours with friends, which is ok only because this busy season has an end date.
 I’m planning to finish the bulk of the recipe development by the end of the year, so I can then, a) get my life back, somewhat, and b) focus on the recipe testing phase and photography.
 Everything is due at the end of April.